rust-lang/rust/text/1236-stabilize-catch-panic.md

 Stabilizing `catch_panic` does little to change the tradeoffs around `Result` and `panic` that led to these conventions.

-## Why remove `Send`?

-One of the primary use cases of `recover` is in an FFI context, where lots of `*mut` and `*const` pointers are flying around.
-These two types aren't `Send` by default, so having their values cross the `catch_panic` boundary would be highly un-ergonomic (albeit still possible).
-As a result, this RFC proposes removing the `Send` bound from the function.

-## Why keep `'static`?

-This RFC proposes leaving the `'static` bound on the closure parameter for now.
-There isn't a clearly strong case (such as for `Send`) to remove this parameter just yet, and it helps mitigate exception safety issues related to shared references across the `recover` boundary.

-There is conversely also not a clearly strong case for *keeping* this bound, but as it's the more conservative route (and backwards compatible to remove) it will remain for now.

 # Drawbacks

 A drawback of this RFC is that it can water down Rust's error handling story.